Xeronaus/Cedaruke/README.md

 hjjk

 # Download
-To download the mod, I recommend you to use either the Mod Browser (Not available yet) or [Releases](https://github.com/Xeron590/Cetadustry/releases).
+To download the mod, I recommend you to use either the Mod Browser (not available yet) or [Releases](https://github.com/Xeron590/Cetadustry/releases).
 However, if you want to play the experimental version, please go to [Actions](https://github.com/Xeronaus/Cedaruke/actions).

 Location for the mods folder:
 - Windows: %appdata%/Mindustry/mods/